-Of Monsters and Men signifies a new generation of Icelandic hitmakers; like their predecessors before them, the band has defied what is expected from the Icelandic music scene, having released two successful studio albums and fostered a loyal international fanbase.
+Of Monsters and Men signifies a new generation of Icelandic hitmakers; like their predecessors before them, the band has defied what is expected from the Icelandic music scene, having released three successful studio albums and fostered a loyal international fanbase.
 Read on to find out all there is to know about these Icelandic musical ambassadors, Of Monsters and Men.

 Photo from Wikimedia, Creative Commons, by Kennysun.
 No edits made.

 To claim Of Monsters and Men surprised their audiences is something of an understatement.
-Their almost overnight success was, by all stretches of the imagination, regarded as an impossibility by observers of the industry; after all, the band had six members who were barely out of their teens and routinely utilized such off-kilter instruments as the accordion and trumpet.
+Their almost overnight success was, by all stretches of the imagination, regarded as an impossibility by observers of the industry, after all, the band had six members who were barely out of their teens and routinely utilized such off-kilter instruments as the accordion and trumpet.

 Their single ‘Dirty Paws’ showed up in the trailer for Ben Stiller’s comedy-drama, The Secret Life of Walter Mitty (largely shot in Iceland), and the track ‘Silhouettes’ appears on The Hunger Games: Catching Fire soundtrack.